 Big Dots and Small Dots

-- Hundert and Topp (2003) stress that “the board as a whole should routinely monitor results for a small number of critical corporate indicators” and ensure that management and the Medical Advisory Committee (MAC) are monitoring quality results in a more detailed fashion.
+- Boards should routinely monitor results for a small number of critical corporate indicators and ensure that management and the Medical Advisory Committee (MAC) are monitoring quality results in a more detailed fashion (Hundert and Topp, 2003)

 Dashboards for the Board